CalcSolver/EGU_Switch-WINDOWS/README.md

 -You can turn it off by using the control.html
 # EXTERNAL GAMING UNIT FOR THE NINTENDO SWITCH
 -External Gaming Unit is a folder that lets you play external games, hence the name, you can connect it up to your computer and control your computer from your nintendo switch
+ ##**DEPENDENCIES**:
+ - Nintendo Switch modded/ non-modded
+ - laptop/ macbook or device with a terminal
  # INTRUCTIONS FOR PC/LAPTOP
 1. Download the lastest update of the folder
 2. Open Windows Command Prompt or Apple's Terminal